PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Limitations and Future Work

-Finally, our evaluation methodology for open-ended tasks relies on LLM-as-a-judge.
+Our evaluation methodology for open-ended tasks relies on an LLM-as-a-judge framework.
 While this approach offers the scalability and consistency required to evaluate thousands of responses across numerous models, it is not a perfect substitute for human expert evaluation.
-LLM judges can have inherent biases and may not capture the full clinical nuance apparent to a practicing psychiatrist.
-We mitigated this by grounding the evaluation in expert-validated reference answers, meaning the judge’s task was one of comparing an output to a "gold standard" rather than making a de novo clinical judgment.
+LLM judges can exhibit inherent biases and may not capture the full clinical nuance apparent to a practicing psychiatrist.
+A significant methodological limitation concerns the potential circularity of our approach: the model selected as the evaluator (Llama 3 70B) was also included as one of the models under evaluation in our test set.
+We mitigated this by grounding the evaluation in expert-validated reference answers, meaning the judge’s task was one of comparing outputs to a “gold standard” rather than making de novo clinical judgments.
 However, a full-scale validation by a panel of human psychiatrists was beyond the scope of this work and remains a crucial future direction.
+LLM-as-judge evaluation also introduces potential bias due to overlapping reasoning frameworks.
+In particular, when Llama 3 70B serves as both evaluator and evaluated model, a direct circularity arises that may artificially inflate agreement metrics, representing an acknowledged methodological limitation.
+Strong performance on the expert-validated psychiatric knowledge and reasoning tasks used by PsychiatryBench does not necessarily indicate clinical preparedness.
+Additional validation, such as prospective clinical trials, evaluations of conversational coherence in patient contacts, assessments of cultural competence across varied groups, and strict safety monitoring in real-world clinical settings, would be necessary for real-world clinical deployment.

+A further limitation is the unavoidable risk of training data contamination.
+The authoritative, publicly available textbooks and casebooks used to construct PsychiatryBench are likely included in the pre-training corpora for many of the large-scale models evaluated.
+This may inflate performance scores, particularly on tasks measuring factual recall or knowledge recognition.
+We believe the benchmark's value is nonetheless retained, as its primary focus is on novel task formats that test the application of knowledge and multi-step clinical reasoning rather than simple rote memorization.